L\'{e}vy-Khintchine Theorems: effective results and central limit theorems: Properties of

-where again, the implied constant can be chosen independently of $\e$, say $C_\Phi$.
-The following is the main result of this subsection and is the first key ingredient for the proof of the main Theorem. \begin{lem} There exists $C >0$ such that for all small enough $\e>0$ and $g$ in an $\e$-ball around identity in $G$, we have
+For each fixed $j$, this restricts $\pi_j(w)$ to an $\e$-thick shell in $\R^{m}$ (if $j=1$) or in $\R^{n}$ (if $j=2$), whose Lebesgue measure is $O(\e)$, while the other coordinate remains in a bounded set of $O(1)$-volume.
+Hence the set of such $w$ has volume $O(\e)$, and Fubini gives $\int \Phi_\e \ll \e$. \end{rem} The following is the main result of this subsection and is the first key ingredient for the proof of the main Theorem. \begin{lem} There exists $C >0$ such that for all small enough $\e>0$ and $g$ in an $\e$-ball around identity in $G$, we have

 where $\varphi_{C\e}$ and $\Phi_{C\e}$ are defined as in \eqref{eq: def varphi e} and \eqref{eq: def Phi e}. \end{lem} \begin{proof} Fix $C_1>0$ so that for all small enough $\e>0$ and $g$ in an $\e$-ball around the identity element in $G$, we have that